Explaining the AKBAN ethical code

 (Excerpt from a lecture made in 2002 during an instructor's course)

 Before we begin, let me reiterate: our ethical code is unique.
-It is not a collection of dos and don'ts, nor is it a recommendation of anything moral, good, or bad.
+It is not a collection of dos and don't, nor is it a recommendation of anything moral, good, or bad.
 These are not the Ten Commandments.
-Our ethical code is an accurate picture of the kind of people we are now, or in other words, what distinguishes us from lawyers, accountants, or soldiers.
+Our ethical code is an accurate picture of the people we are now, or in other words, what distinguishes us from lawyers, accountants, or soldiers.

 This code, this representation, is the concentrated result of more than 25 years of training.
 The precision of this code is being improved and altered as we go along and change as a community.
 This describes us now and does not constitute any future recommendation.